 Top 10 Advantages of Online Marketing for Professional Services

 For a sign of the times, just look at the explosive growth of LinkedIn.
-As of the first quarter in 2016 there are over 400 million LinkedIn members, compared to 32 million in 2009.
+To date, there are over 500 million LinkedIn members, compared to 467 million users in October of 2016.
 More and more of professional life is moving online – and the professional services world is no exception.
 Increasingly, the firms that succeed are the ones that learn to leverage online marketing effectively.

 So what are ten of the top advantages of online marketing, and how can you bring those benefits to your firm?